Cline Rents offers a number of excavators with different buckets and attachments to meet your needs for excavating in Kirkland.

 The association of equipment manufacturers (AEM) is an organization representing the interests of North American equipment manufacturers on the global market.
 Their vision is "To be the leading organization in North America enabling equipment manufacturers to be successful in the global marketplace."1 They have put out a set of standard excavator sizes / classifications used across the industry.

 Excavators less than 6 metric tons are the smallest classification of excavators.
 They are the smallest of excavators and can fit into tightest spaces of any excavator.
-Combined with the right kind of trailer, these excavators can be hauled behind a truck with requiring a commercial drivers license.
+Combined with the right kind of trailer, these excavators can be hauled behind a truck without requiring a commercial drivers license.

 Those excavators above 3 metric tons are the most popular and are capable of doing a wide variety of jobs inside buildings and outside buildings for repair, upgrade and install especially in landscaping, sewer lines, foundations and utilities.